One Mindanao: 2016-2017: As 24 Oras Davao

-As GMA Regional TV One Mindanao (2017–present)
+2017-Present: As GMA Regional TV One Mindanao

 After 24 Oras Davao, GMA Regional TV launched a news program covering the entire Mindanao island called GMA Regional TV One Mindanao.
 The newscast is also considered the successor for other news programs produced by GMA for Mindanao, namely 24 Oras Northern Mindanao (formerly Testigo Northern Mindanao, from 2013 to 2015) of GMA Northern Mindanao and Soccksargen Isyu Karon (from 2010 to 2011) and Flash Bulletin (from 2010 to 2015) of GMA General Santos.
-At the same time, GMA Cagayan de Oro reopened its studios with former relief anchor and correspondent Clyde Macascas (later replaced by Cyril Chaves, Ethel Ipanag and James Paolo Yap), which is used by the newscast.
+At the same time, GMA Cagayan de Oro reopened its studios with former relief anchor and correspondent Clyde Macascas (later replaced by Cyril Chaves, Ethel Ipanag, and James Paolo Yap), which is used by the newscast.
 Before the launch of its studio, reports and headlines from Cagayan de Oro and the rest of Northern Mindanao and Caraga are aired live from the GMA Cagayan de Oro Control Room.
 The Zamboanga, Sulu, Butuan, Kidapawan, Cotabato, Surigao, and Tandag stations were formerly direct satellite stations to GMA-7 Manila before being reassigned as relays to GMA Davao since August 28, 2017.
-From Soccsksargen, BARMM, and Zamboanga Peninsula (including Zamboanga City), the newscast brings reports and headlines, the only one used Cebuano and Filipino for the Mindanaoan newscast from August 28, 2017, to November 24, 2019, now switched to full Cebuano language on November 25, 2019.
+From Soccsksargen, BARMM, and Zamboanga Peninsula (including Zamboanga City), the newscast brings reports and headlines; it was the only one that used Cebuano and Filipino for the Mindanaoan newscast from August 28, 2017, to November 24, 2019, and switched to full Cebuano language on November 25, 2019.

 On May 6, 2019, the newscast unveiled a minor revision of its title card, changing its font color to green, reflecting its co-produced GMA Regional TV Weekend News (later Regional TV Weekend News, now Regional TV News), which was launched on May 11.
 One Mindanao was relaunched on May 6, 2019, adopting graphics and studio sets for Davao and Cagayan de Oro stations from the national newscast.
 In addition, the program opens its doors for viewers to become its live studio audience every Friday, similar to its sister regional newscast GMA Regional TV Balitang Bisdak.

-Real Sorroche was last seen anchoring the newscast on July 1, 2021, and later eventually left the newscast on the same year for unknown reasons.
+Real Sorroche was last seen anchoring the newscast on July 1, 2021, and later eventually left the newscast in the same year for unknown reasons.
 Tek Ocampo left the newscast on September 17, 2021, to run for politics and was elected as City Councilor of the 1st District of Davao City.
-Co-anchors and correspondents Jandi Esteban, Cyril Chaves, and Rgil Relator joined Hilomen-Velasco in the anchor team on September 20, 2021, all taking turns anchoring the newscast, using the two-anchor format that the other regional newscasts adopted.
+Co-anchors and correspondents Jandi Esteban, Cyril Chaves, and Rgil Relator joined Hilomen-Velasco in the anchor team on September 20, 2021, all taking turns anchoring the newscast and using the two-anchor format that the other regional newscasts adopted.